Smooth asymptotics for collapsing Calabi-Yau metrics: Introduction

 \subsection{Acknowledgments}

-We thank L.~Lempert and S.~Zelditch for discussions, and J.-M.~Bismut and C.~Margerin for encouragement.
+We thank L.~Lempert and S.~Zelditch for discussions, J.-M.~Bismut and C.~Margerin for encouragement, and M.-C.~Lee and a referee for many useful comments.
 Part of this work was carried out during the second-named author's visits to the Department of Mathematics and the Center for Mathematical Sciences and Applications at Harvard University, which he would like to thank for the hospitality.
-The authors were partially supported by NSF grants DMS-1745517 (H.H.) and DMS-1610278, DMS-1903147 (V.T.).
+The authors were partially supported by NSF grants DMS-1745517 (H.-J.H.) and DMS-1610278, DMS-1903147, DMS-2231783 (V.T.).
+The first-named author was also partially funded by the German Research Foundation (DFG) under Germany's Excellence Strategy EXC 2044-390685587 ``Mathematics M\"unster:~Dynamics-Geometry-Structure" and by the CRC 1442 ``Geometry:~Deformations and Rigidity'' of the DFG.